AndreVallestero/sdl-vulkan-tutorial/README.md

 - model-renderer: The most basic application that will render a model in 3d space.
 - crossworld: A simple, explorable, 3d world with simple physics similar to VRChat.

-All 3D models will use the glTF format
+All 3D models will use the glTF/GLB format